-Many restaurants, bars and clubs can be found in Palma's trendy La Llotja-Born district.
-In the narrow Carrer dels Apuntadors branching off from Avinguda d'Antoni Maura and around Plaça de la Drassana, visitors will find various eateries, bars and some inviting hostels.
-There are also other bars hidden in the quarter's small side streets.
+Many restaurants, bars and clubs are located in Palma's trendy district of La Llotja-Born.
+In the narrow Carrer dels Apuntadors branching off the Avenida d'Antoni Maura and around the Plaça de la Drassana, visitors will find various restaurants, bars and a few welcoming hostals.
+And there are more pubs hidden in the small side streets of the district.

 Trendy district with Carrer dels Apuntadors